-Note: it makes sense that AutoCorrect is automatically on, because it allows for Costco to make basic changes to photos that need them.
+Auto-Correct is automatically on because it allows for Costco to make basic changes to photos that need them.
 Consider that many people do not edit their pictures before printing them, and this gives Costco the chance to fix glaring exposure errors and white balance issues, both problems that would reflect badly on their print quality if not fixed.
-Usually, a computer can make a good decision about how to change a photo, but sometimes it looks a bit “off.”
-If you’ve ever felt like your pictures are more gray, red, or green than thought they should be, it’s probably because you’re allowing the printer to AutoCorrect, and it overcompensated slightly.
+For unedited images, the computer's enhancements are usually a good thing.

 Here's how to get better prints from Costco!

-Click the Lustre button to highlight it blue, and then decide your desired sizes and quantity.
-Click Continue on the bottom of this page.
+Toggle the Photo Finish to Lustre with the radio button, and then decide your desired sizes and quantity.
+Click Checkout on the bottom of this page.

-4. Once your order is placed, you can confirm that it worked on your receipt.
+Once your order is placed, you can confirm that it worked on your receipt/the Thank You page.

-Ta da!
-You've just instantly improved the quality of your Costco prints.
+Ta-da!
+You've just instantly improved the quality of your Costco prints with only two changes!

-The above directions are how to remove Autocorrect on a per-order basis.
+The above directions are how to remove Auto-Correct one time, on a per-order basis.
 If you routinely edit your photos before uploading them, don't you think it would be nice to have your account set up to always print that way?
-Well guess what... you can!
+Well, guess what... you can!

 Mouseover the "Hi, User" link on the top right to click on the dropdown option that says "My Account."
 This brings you to the Account Information page.